 - Why Startups shouldn’t use YC’s Post-Money SAFE – The new Post-Money SAFE is designed with very investor-biased economics, which is a far departure from the original pre-money SAFE; neither of which have become anything resembling a “standard” in most startup ecosystems outside of SV.

-- Tiered Valuation Caps – When there’s disagreement as to what the appropriate valuation cap is for a seed round, offering a tiered structure based on various milestones can often bridge the gap.
+- Milestone-Based Valuation Caps – When there’s disagreement as to what the appropriate valuation cap is for a seed round, offering a tiered structure based on various milestones can often bridge the gap.

 - “Fixing” Convertible Note and SAFE Economics – a proposed simple fix to make convertible seed rounds more like equity, and thus both fairer to startups and easier to model.